Diabetes in Schools Website User Terms

 6.1 You acknowledge that Diabetes Australia may engage Third Party Service Providers to provide the Website, any part of it and services made available on or relating to the Website, including to assist Diabetes Australia to operate and maintain the Website.

-6.2 You acknowledge that the Third Party Service Provider may have access to information stored on the Website, including any personal information you have provided Diabetes Australia.
+6.2 You acknowledge that Third Party Service Providers may have access to information stored on the Website, including any personal information you have provided Diabetes Australia.

 7 Periods where system is unavailable

-7.1 Diabetes Australia makes no representation that all services and functions offered through the Website are available at all times.
+7.1 To the maximum extent permitted by law, Diabetes Australia makes no representation or guarantee that all services and functions offered through the Website (or the Website itself) are available at all times or that the Website will operate uninterrupted or are error-free.

-7.3 If you have a problem, you should contact the support team by email at [email protected] or phone on 1300 136 588.
+7.3 If you experience any technical issues with the Website, you may contact our support team by email at [email protected] or phone on 1800 637 700.

-9.1 The Diabetes in School Website privacy policy sets out its commitment to protecting personal information.
+9.2 Our privacy policy sets our commitment to protecting personal information.
 A copy of the privacy policy is available by:

 (a) calling 1800 637 700; or

-9.2 If you give Diabetes Australia personal information about someone else (including a student and their parent or guardian, and a school staff member or principal), you must make sure you have their permission.
+9.3 If you give Diabetes Australia personal information about someone else (including a student and their parent or guardian, and a school staff member or principal), you must make sure you have their permission and comply with the Privacy Act 1988 (Cth).
 You are responsible for letting them know that they can refer to Diabetes Australia’s privacy policy on how it will handle their personal information, and that they have a right to access the information that Diabetes Australia holds about them.

 10 Website links

-10.1 Our website may contain links to other websites operated by third parties who are not associated with us, these links are provided for your information only.
-We have no control over those websites or the services made available through them, and accept no responsibility for them or for any loss or damage that may arise from your use of them.
+10.1 Our Website may contain links to other websites operated by third parties who are not associated with us, these links are provided for your information only.
+Diabetes Australia has no control over those websites, materials contained in them or the services made available through them, and to the maximum extent permitted by law, excludes all liability for them including for any loss or damage that may arise from your use of them.

 11 Changes to these terms